Daniderrick90/PolestarDemoFramework/README.md

 Features:
 - This testing framework supports Behavior Driven Development (BDD).
 Tests are written in plain English text called Gherkin
-- Framework has built in library to operate on UI, API (both SOAP & REST API)
+- Framework was built in library to operate on UI, API (both SOAP & REST API)
 - Supports execution of tests in different browsers.
 - Supports running scenarios in parallel mode.
 It runs 2 scenarios in parallel by default.
-- Generates Cucumber HTML Report & HTML Report.
+- Generates Cucumber HTML Report.

 Supported Browsers